At a Glance

-This provider has servers stationed in 94 countries, meaning you should have access to nearly any content you desire.
-While I occasionally run into a server with an IP address that’s been blocked, it’s a temporary issue, as a quick disconnect and reconnect usually resolves the issue.
+This provider currently has 5,600+ servers stationed in 60+ countries, meaning you should have access to just about any content you desire.
+While I occasionally run into a server with an IP address that doesn’t work, it’s a temporary issue, as a quick disconnect and reconnect usually resolves the issue.

-In addition, 24/7 live support chat is available, along with streaming-optimized connections, excellent global server coverage, app support for the popular desktop and mobile device platforms, and a 30-day money-back guarantee.
+In addition, 24/7 live chat is available, along with streaming-optimized connections, excellent global server coverage, app support for popular desktop and mobile device platforms, and a 30-day money-back guarantee.

 All the global server coverage in the world doesn’t mean anything if your VPN provider’s connection speeds aren’t up to streaming high-definition content.
 (This is especially important for streaming providers that offer quite a bit of 4K HDR content, like Netflix.)

 NordVPN offers excellent speeds, allowing even 4K content to begin playing almost immediately.
 (Of course, how quickly or smoothly video plays via any VPN all depends on the usual connection speeds that your ISP provides.)
 NordVPN delivered average download speeds of 196.4 Mbps.

 You may have noticed that there are few modern connected devices capable of video that Netflix is not available on.
 That makes multi-platform support an essential feature for any VPN service you might be considering.